Topside Hatteras

 Even if you travel to Hatteras just to go scuba diving, eventually you will need to know about other things to do on the island.
 The truth is we occasionally get blown out and you are going to need a fallback plan if you don't want to sit in your hotel room watching The Weather Channel.
 Make the best of it and get to know Hatteras Topside.

-The Outer Banks of North Carolina is a series of barrier Islands (Roanoke, Hatteras, Ocrakoke, Portsmouth) that are connected by the common thread of Rt12.
+The Outer Banks of North Carolina is a series of barrier Islands (Roanoke, Hatteras, Ocracoke, Portsmouth) that are connected by the common thread of Rt12.
 We spend most of our time on Hatteras Island from Avon (MP50) to Hatteras Village (MP70) so we are more familiar with things to do and see at the southern end of Rt12.
 Here are some alternative activities for you and your family if the weather prevents diving.

 Lighthouses: